wagaweb/waboot/README.md

 **v2.2.x**

-Bootstrap will become optional (available as component) and Waboot will use a proprietary grid system.
+:white_check_mark: The "wordpress" template directory will be removed.

-Developers will be able to use their grid system by hooking into filters and specify their grid classes.
+We are studying a way to make Bootstrap optional (available as component) and to allow developers to use their grid system by hooking into filters and specify their grid classes.

 Bugfix.